slmens/slmens/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning Spring Boot
+- 🌱 I’m currently learning to build full-stack apps with Spring Boot and React
 - 📫 How to reach me: selimenes527@outlook.com
 - ⚡ Fun fact: The cat in my profile photo works below minimum wage.